Fastening Methods

 Note

 J-numbers are assigned by myonic.
-For customized designs, please contact the myonic application engineering team.
+For customized designs, email sales@eb-system.com.

 Preservatives

-The anti-corrosion protection oil used is compatible with most greases and oils produced on a mineral oil basis.
+The corrosion protection oil used is compatible with most greases and oils produced on a mineral oil basis.

 When using synthetic lubricants and thickeners other than lithium (complex) soaps, please check compatibility.
-In case of incompatibility, please consult myonic for further procedures.
+In case of incompatibility, email sales@eb-system.com to clarify the further procedure.

 Standard Series: myonic cross roller bearings in the standard series do not receive surface treatment.